nklabs/matlib/README.md

 fixedp #(.WIDTH(16), .SCALE(12)) g(.clk (my_clk), .reset (my_reset));
 ~~~

-WIDTH indicates that each fixed-point number will use 16-bits.
-SCALE
+In this case, WIDTH indicates that each fixed-point number will use 16-bits.
-indicates that each fixed-point number has 12 fractional bits (12 bits to
+SCALE indicates that each fixed-point number has 12 fractional bits (12 bits
-the right of the binary point).
+to the right of the binary point).  my_clk will be used as the clock.

-my_clk will be used as the clock.  my_reset will be used as the reset
-signal.  nkMatlib uses synchronous reset.
+my_reset will be used as the reset signal.  nkMatlib uses synchronous reset.

 There are two stages in this module, 1 and 2.